TomPace101/nanopore_diffusion/new_notes.md

 _FEATURE_ it would be better if meshinfo could query the HDF5 file about its components rather than requiring a keyword argument.

+_MAYBE_ the mesh locators don't match the case of the others For that matter, are their names consistent with corresponding attributes elsewhere?
+Same thing for "modulefile" in `customizations.py`.